stcorp/harp/doc/python.rst

    will be called on each individual matching file.
 All imported products will then be appended into a single merged product and that merged product will be returned.

+   If the filename argument is a .pth file, then the products referenced in the .pth file will be treated as a HARP Dataset and its merged content will be returned.
+   Note that the `source_product` attribute of products in a HARP Dataset needs to be unique; if a dataset contains multiple products with the same `source_product` value then only the last product in the list will be kept.

    :param str,list filename: Filename, file pattern, .pth file, or list of
                        filenames/patterns/.pths of the product(s) to import
    :param str operations: Actions to apply as part of the import; should be